jdohea/fuxi/demo/Readme.md

 Go to the config file in the demo section that we created earlier.
 In model_config.yaml set a new experiment id (the tag of the first section after "Base").
 Then change the dataset_id yin your new experiment to the name of your data folder in the data section of this repository.
 Change the experiment_id in "smadex_run_experiment_full_h5.py to this new tag.

 Run "smade_run_experiment_full_h5.py".
 Loading takes approximately 3 minutes per data file (train,val,test).
 It also takes approximately 20 minutes per epoch (DeepFM) to train based on our full dataset with ~ 1500 columns.
 Finally validation takes 2 minutes (likewise for test).
-Overall the hwole code for 1 epoch takes between 30 and 35 minutes
+Overall the whole code for 1 epoch takes between 30 and 35 minutes.
 _______________________

 To run new experiments with the same model (DeepFM in the example here), just add a new tag in the model_config.yaml file and continue to change the hyperparameres.
 Then set the experiment_id in the python file to the new tag and the new hyperparameters will be used